• Articles

 Linear regression is a supervised machine learning algorithm that is used to predict a continuous value based on a set of independent variables.
 What is regression?
 Regression is a simple yet powerful technique that can be used to solve a variety of problems, such as predicting house prices, sales figures, and customer behavior.

-Here’s an interesting video on Linear vs Logistic Regression:
+Here’s an interesting video on What is Linear Regression:

 Without much delay, let’s get started.